 Alachua County, FL, Comprehensive Plan 2011-2030

-The comprehensive plan from this rapidly growing suburban/rural county won the APA Florida Excellence Award for a Comprehensive Plan (Large) in 2011.
+This county's comprehensive plan demonstrates comprehensive planning for a rapidly growing suburban/rural county.
+It won the APA Florida Excellence Award for a Comprehensive Plan (Large) in 2011.
 It does not include an implementation program, but plan policies are especially specific in terms of implementation responsibilities.
-It also includes Community Health, Public School Facilities, and Energy elements not required under Florida's state planning statutes.
+It also includes elements not required under Florida's state planning statutes, such as Community Health, Public School Facilities, and Energy.

-This comprehensive plan addresses food and agricultural issues in several of its elements.
+This county's comprehensive plan addresses food and agricultural issues in several of its elements.
 The Future Land Use Element, in a section of Rural and Agricultural policies, addresses promoting and supporting the sale of locally produced agricultural goods and development of a sustainable local food system (Policy 6.1.4).
-The Economic Element, in a section of Economic Diversity and Sustainability policies, addresses encouraging sustainable food production and processing businesses and creating new markets for local food products (Policy 1.1.6).
-The Community Health Element promotes access to healthy, affordable, and nutritious food and the development of a community food system through several policies (Policies 1.3.1 and 1.3.2).
-The Energy Element includes a section on Local Food Production and Processing that promotes and supports local food production and processing within the county's local foodshed (Objectives 6.1–6.4).
+Economic Diversity and Sustainability policies in the Economic Element (p.
+376) address encouraging sustainable food production, processing businesses and creating new markets for local food products (Policy 1.1.6).
+The Community Health Element (p.
+408) promotes access to healthy, affordable, and nutritious food and the development of a community food system through several policies (Policies 1.3.1 and 1.3.2).
+The Energy Element (p.
+414) includes a section on Local Food Production and Processing that promotes and supports local food production and processing within the county's local foodshed (Objectives 6.1–6.4).

 The county's comprehensive plan addresses solar development it is Housing and Energy Elements.

 The Housing Element includes a policy to encourage collaboration with bankers, builders, and other stakeholders to promote passive solar design and solar energy systems for affordable housing development (Policy 2.2.5).